-There are no properties identified as located within the ANEC 40 contour.
-ANEC 40 is the metric used in this policy to determine automatic consideration for property acquisition and aligns with the approach taken for the Sydney Airport noise insulation program.
+There are no properties identified as located within the ANEC 40.
+ANEC 40 is the metric used in this draft policy and aligns with the approach taken for the Sydney (Kingsford Smith) Airport.
 No eligible building is currently within the ANEC 40 composite for 2040, however consideration may be made on a case by case basis for requests for the acquisition of a property outside the ANEC 40, yet still located within the ANEC 20.

-DITRDCA will take the following additional criteria into account in making a recommendation on whether a property should be acquired:
+The Department proposes to take the following additional criteria into account in making a recommendation on whether a property should be acquired:

 - 1. The proposed acquisition is voluntary and at the request of the owner. - 2.
 The property is very significantly impacted by aircraft overflight noise. - 3.
-Effective noise amelioration treatments are not possible. - 4.
-Agreement on fair value with the landowner can be reached.
+Effective remediation treatments are not possible. - 4.
+Agreement on fair value with the owner can be reached.